JonathanRamos/FastBGrowth/README.md

 # Usage Example

 First, open 3DSlicer, open a sample MRI example as in the tumor in the example.
-Open de Editor and mark inside and outside spots and in the Figure:
+Open de Editor and mark inside and outside spots as in the Figure:
 ![Screenshot01](https://user-images.githubusercontent.com/3834596/62427861-e3edaa80-b6cf-11e9-8329-e3f451a1551b.jpg)

 Next, click in the CleverSeg icon, then click again in "Start CleverSeg Segmentation" and press c to start the segmentation.